Third Army (Hungary): Order of Battle - Hungary - March 1945

 Between 16 March and 25 March 1945, most of what was left of the Hungarian Third Army was surrounded and destroyed about forty kilometers to the west of Budapest.
 The army was destroyed by the Soviet 46th Army as it advanced towards Vienna.
 But, even after this, the Hungarian Third Army did not totally cease to exist.
 Some remnants remained and they fought on.
 Fighting as they went, they moved progressively westward to southern Austria.
-The army was not officially disbanded until 8 May 1945, the end of the war.
-That is when the last commander of the Hungarian Third Army, Lieutenant General József Heszlényi, surrendered.
+The army was not officially disbanded until 8 May 1945, the end of the war, when the last commander of the Hungarian Third Army, Lieutenant General József Heszlényi, surrendered.